Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 Here are some thought-provoking questions related to this article that will help deepen your understanding of these concepts.
 I'll address these in upcoming posts:

-1. **If a color appears too red, and we want to make it neutral white, what adjustments should we make?**
+1. **Earlier we learned that 'red + cyan = white' (complementary colors).
+If a photo's skin tone appears too red, what adjustment should you make to turn it neutral?
+Why?**

 2. **What is the fundamental difference between white and gray colors?**